Quintus Antonius Merenda

-Quintus Antonius Merenda was a consular tribune of the Roman Republic in 422 BC.
+Quintus Antonius Merenda was a consular tribune of the early Roman Republic in 422 BC.

 Antonius belonged to the Antonia gens.
 Antonius was the son of Titus Antonius Merenda, one of the decemviri who were forced into exile in 449 BC after the overthrow of the second decemvirate.

 Consular tribune

 In 422 BC Antonius was elected as consular tribune together with Lucius Manlius Capitolinus and Lucius Papirius Mugillanus.
 The year saw the beginning of the trial against the former consul Gaius Sempronius Atratinus, who had in 423 BC unsuccessfully fought against the Volscians.
 The trial was led by the plebeian tribunes and the prosecutor Lucius Hortentius.
 The trial would drag on and not reach a conclusion until 420 BC.
-The actions of the consular tribunes of this year is not recorded.
+The actions of the consular tribunes of this year was not recorded.